jcaraballo/training-fp/README.md

 # training-fp

-Training material in Scala on functors, monads and applicative functors.
+Training material in Scala on semigroups, functors, monads and applicative functors.

+## Semigroups
+Semigroups define the `combine` operation.

+They satisfy the law:
+* Associativity: `(a combine b) combine c == a combine (b combine c)`.

 ## Functors
 Functors define the `map` operation.